Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Introduction

 The contributions of this paper can be summarized as follows.
-First we relate the proposed gradient sampling method to the empirical mean, which converges towards a nonlocal gradient with respect to an underlying probability distribution for enough sampling operations.
-Subsequently we show that SNGD-based attacks are more query efficient while achieving higher success rates than prior attacks on popular benchmark datasets.
-Finally, we demonstrate that SNGD approximates the direction of an adversarial example more accurately during the attack and empirically show the effectiveness of SNGD on non-convex loss surfaces.
+First, we relate recently proposed sampling methods to the empirical mean, which converges towards a nonlocal gradient with respect to an underlying probability distribution with an increasing number of sampling operations.
+Next, we show that DSNGD-based adversarial attacks achieve higher success rates while being substantially more query-efficient compared to prior attacks on several benchmark datasets.
+Furthermore, we demonstrate that DSNGD approximates the direction of an adversarial example more accurately during the attack and we empirically show the effectiveness of DSNGD on non-convex loss surfaces.
+Finally, we demonstrate that DSNGD can optimally adapt the hyperparameters of the sampling procedure based on the characteristics of the loss landscape.